 Routinely recruits and enrolls study participants; makes and/or participates in making determinations of eligibility based on diagnostic criteria and/or observations/analysis in participant interviews; develops informed consent packets for study participants and confers with participants to explain purpose of study and obtain completed informed consent packets; explains diagnostic procedures and treatment plans to address participant/family concerns; administers/scores tests and/or evaluates all lab and clinical assessments to ensure they are completed in a timely manner.

-Performs other duties incidental to the work described herein, as assigned by the PI.
+Performs other duties incidental to the work described herein, as assigned by the PI, such as running lab sessions and interviewing research participants.

 Bachelor’s degree in psychology or a Master’s degree in project management.

-Experience as a study coordinator or senior-level rater preferred.
+Experience as a study coordinator or senior-level RA/Rater.

 All external candidates receiving an offer for employment will be required to submit to pre-employment screening for this position.
 Current employees applying for a new position within the university may be subject to this requirement.
 The screenings will include a criminal background check and, as applicable for the position, other background checks, drug screen, employment and education or licensure/certification verification, physical examination, certain vaccinations and/or governmental registry checks.
 All offers are contingent upon successful completion of required screening.